 - a.
-Reimbursing all FFAR funds already expended - b.
-Withholding current and future award payments pending compliance with the matching requirements - c.
-Disallowing all or part of the cost associated with the noncompliant expenditure, including denying use of FFAR funds and associated cost share - d.
-Suspending or terminating the award - e.
-Other legal actions, as necessary
+Request reimbursement of FFAR funds already expended; - b.
+Withholding current and future award payments pending compliance with the matching requirements; - c.
+Disallowing all or part of the cost associated with the noncompliant expenditure, including denying use of FFAR funds and associated cost share; - d.
+Suspending or terminating the award; and/or - e.
+Other legal actions, as necessary.